jordanbean-msft/app-service-perf/README.md

 - webAppClientSecret - the client secret for the web app's service prinicpal

 You will also need to grant your pipeline service principal the **Key Vault Administrator** role so it can pull secrets from Key Vault when the pipeline runs.

+## Repo structure
+The repo is divided into 3 major sections, each in its own directory.

+- ado - the Azure DevOps YAML pipeline & associated scripts
+- AppServicePerf - the C# ADO.NET Core web app
+- terraform - the Terraform modules that deploy the Infrastructure as Code (IaC)

 ## Useful scripts